Garlic Herb Compound Butter

-A great compound butter is a wonderful condiment to have in your kitchen arsenal ready to go.
+A great homemade compound butter is a wonderful condiment to have in your kitchen arsenal ready to go.
 You can easily elevate any vegetable, meat, fish, or even a simple slice of bread with this garlic herb compound butter – and it’s SO easy to make!
+There are a million compound butter recipes online but this one is THE BEST!

-I’ll use whatever herbs I have on hand, but for me, fresh garlic is a must!
-I’m using fresh thyme, rosemary, and chives, but you can definitely use what you have available or even use dried herbs in a pinch.
+I’ll use whatever fresh herbs I have on hand, but for me, fresh garlic is a must!
+I’m using fresh finely chopped thyme, rosemary, and chives, but you can definitely use what you have available or even use dried herbs in a pinch.

 Watch the Garlic Herb Compound Butter Recipe Video Below!